AdamNaghs/cvector/README.md

 	by using unpack_##type, ASSERT_ON_ERROR, and RETURN_ON_ERROR
  8. if youre using the memory debugger and a vec, change you init method to the CREATE_VEC macro, this macro takes many args but ensures the __LINE__ & __FILE__ macros work as expected.
+ 9. if you prefer not to use the object oriented way of using this struct you can call the function it defines and links as function ptrs.
+However the object oriented method provides the ability to easily change the type of your Vec